valed-mc/knockback-sync/README.md

 Plugin that synchronizes knockback as shown in the GIF image below.

 ![Demonstration](image/animation.gif)
+*On the left, this plugin was disabled.
+On the right, this plugin was enabled.*

 Refer to [this twitter post by Intel Edits](https://x.com/inteledits/status/1835536760904003650) for more information about how this tool works.